darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 Overfitting was a primary concern given the dataset's size.
 The training data confirm that the mitigation strategies were effective.
 For instance, the training for `Model-Swin-Transformer-88` was halted by the early stopping callback at epoch 25, well before the 100-epoch limit.
 This occurred because the validation loss ceased to improve, preventing the model from memorising the training data and losing its ability to generalise.

-This is quantitatively supported by the training logs.
+This is quantitatively supported by the training data.
 For the top-performing `SwinV2-Large-89` model, the final validation loss was an excellent **0.3713**.
 For the `Swin-Transformer-88` model, the final training loss was `0.3711` while the validation loss was `0.3976` a very small gap that indicates effective generalisation.
 The early stopping mechanism successfully captured the models at their point of optimal performance, preventing them from overfitting to the training data.

 #### 2.4.
 Justification for the Best Model